AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_4/Final_Project.md

 ### RULES FOR THE PROJECT:
 1) You can work on the project by yourself or have a team*.
-2) Written proposal** that explains the need for you to write the program.
+2) Written Executive Summary** why you decided to do this particular project.
 3) The project must be in java.
 4) The project must be approved prior to you/ your team developing your program.
 5) Your program must be created by you and/or your peers.
 Downloading code from the internet will not be accepted.